 There are two types of HTTP endpoints.
 For REST access to user directory data, use a Rest2ldap endpoint.
 For REST access to administrative data, use an Admin endpoint.

 Rest2ldap endpoints can expose multiple versions of the same API.
-For details, see Section A.3, "Mapping Configuration File" in the Reference.
+For details, see "Mapping Configuration File" in the Reference.

 Previous HTTP Connector Property Current HTTP Endpoint Property

 authorization-mechanismproperty instead to define how to extract the identity from an HTTP request and resolve it to an LDAP user identity.